Irfan Sabir

 Irfan Sabir ECA MLAAB (born December 19, 1977) is a Canadian lawyer and politician who was elected to the Legislative Assembly of Alberta in the 2015 and 2019 Alberta general elections to represent the electoral district of Calgary-Bhullar-McCall.
 He is a member of the Alberta New Democratic Party.
 In the 29th Alberta Legislature his party formed a majority government and he was a member of the Executive Council of Alberta as the Minister of Community and Social Services between 2015 and 2019.
 In the 30th Alberta Legislature, beginning in 2019, his party formed the official opposition to a United Conservative Party majority government.
+As of June 21, 2024, he serves as the Official Opposition critic for Justice and Public Safety as well as the Deputy House Leader of the Official Opposition.

 Background

 Sabir was raised in Rawalakot, Azad Kashmir, Pakistan, where he obtained an economics degree.
 He moved to Calgary in 2004, and obtained degrees in social work and law at the University of Calgary.
 In 2012, he began working at Maurice Law Barristers and Solicitors, where he specialized in Aboriginal law.
 In the past, he has also worked for a Calgary homeless shelter and volunteered for Calgary Legal Guidance and Red Cross Canada.